hexacryonic/Oblivion/readme.md

 }
 ```

-This context is used when Joker corruption occurs.
-It is sent by `Ovn_f.corrupt_joker`.
+This context is used when Joker purification occurs.
+It is sent by `Ovn_f.purify_joker`.
 ```lua
 if context.ovn_purification_occurred and ovn_purification_type == "Joker" then
 {